bjosv/kubectl-rediscluster/README.md

 `GO111MODULE=on go get github.com/bjosv/kubectl-rediscluster@latest`

-A kubectl plugin binary needs to accessable via $PATH, so make sure its in the path and verify the installation by running: `kubectl plugin list`
+A kubectl plugin binary needs to be accessible via $PATH, so make sure its in the path and verify the installation by running: `kubectl plugin list`

-### Options
+#### Options

 ```bash
 # Avoid long names by creating an alias like